-The Tribal Liaison will schedule meetings with tribal prosecutors, tribal police chiefs and FBI special agents assigned to Indian Country periodically.
-During these meetings, the Tribal Liaison will be able to inform tribal prosecutors and police chiefs of the status of federal investigations and prosecutions, to review the inventory of pending tribal investigations and prosecutions to determine whether any cases warrant federal intervention, and to address any law enforcement concerns the prosecutors or police chiefs may have.
+The Indian Country Fellow and Tribal Liaison will consult and schedule meetings with tribal prosecutors, tribal police chiefs and FBI special agents assigned to Indian Country at least monthly.
+During these meetings, the Indian Country Fellow and Tribal Liaison will be able to inform tribal prosecutors and police chiefs of the status of federal investigations and prosecutions, to review the inventory of pending tribal investigations and prosecutions to determine whether any cases warrant federal intervention, and to address any law enforcement concerns the prosecutors or police chiefs may have.
+All of our tribal partners are encouraged to contact the Indian Country Fellow and the Tribal Liaison as needs demand and the Indian Country Fellow and Tribal Liaison will respond as soon as possible.